sujapoo/TeachPortal/README.md

 Design Patterns Used
 1.Service Layer Pattern
-o	Business logic is implemented in service layers (AuthService, TeacherService, StudentService), keeping the controller layer focused on HTTP request handling.
+•	Business logic is implemented in service layers (AuthService, TeacherService, StudentService), keeping the controller layer focused on HTTP request handling.
 2. JWT Authentication
-o	Secures the API with JSON Web Tokens.
+•	Secures the API with JSON Web Tokens.
 Tokens are generated on login and used for authenticating subsequent requests.
 3. Factory Method
-o	Used for validating input data in the SignupForm on the frontend.
+•	Used for validating input data in the SignupForm on the frontend.
 4. DTO (Data Transfer Object)
-o	Ensures data consistency between layers (e.g., LoginRequest, Teacher, Student).
+•	Ensures data consistency between layers (e.g., LoginRequest, Teacher, Student).
 Assumptions and Enhancements
 Assumptions
 •	On-premises setup with optional cloud integrations.